1313e/CMasher/docs/source/user/usage.rst

 Except for the `mkcmod` command, the commands print their results directly to the console using the formatting that was requested (if applicable).
 Depending on the operating system used, this output can easily be redirected to be saved to a file (e.g., ``cmr rgbtable rainforest > rainforest.txt`` to save the RGB values of :ref:`rainforest` in a ``.txt``-file on UNIX-systems).
-All functionality that is usually available for the listed functions within the interpreter, are also available from the command-line.
+All functionality that is usually available for the listed functions within the interpreter, is also available from the command-line.

 Because it is not possible to import any packages that provide colormaps before using a CLI function, *CMasher* reads the ``CMR_CMAP_PKGS`` environment variable.
 If this variable exists, it should contain a collection of names of packages that must be imported before any CLI function is executed.